The DB1 Group, formed by Brazilian technology companies based in Maringá - PR, reports the…

 Styles of reasoning

-We already know about context-approach and about feedbacks, so why not to improve our parameters?
+We know about the context approach and feedback, so why not improve our parameters?
 Let’s make it happen.

-Reasoning is the action of thinking about something in a logical and sensible way.
-It is about logic,about reason, about things needs to make sense for you before your take an action.
+Reasoning is the act of thinking about something logically and sensibly.
+It is about logic, reason, and things that need to make sense for you before taking action.

-With this definition in your mind, let’s separate it in two big groups to make it easier to understand:
+With this definition in your mind, let’s separate it into two big groups to make it easier to understand:

 Principles-first versus Applications-first

-The principles-first reasoning countries tends to be oriented by the theory first, what is known.
-They will not start putting their hands to work without a solid basis or an explanation why they are doing something.
+The principles-first reasoning countries tend to be oriented by the theory first, what is known.
+They will not start putting their hands to work without a solid basis or explaining why they are doing something.

-If you ask to a principles-first person to do something for you without saying the reasons, expect the question “why?” and have in your mind you are being disrespectful with them.
+If you ask a principles-first person to do something for you without saying the reasons, expect the question “why?” and have you be disrespectful to them in your mind.

-On the contrary, the application-first reasoning countries usually will start working on that without many questions because they yearn to see the results however small it may be.
+On the contrary, the application-first reasoning countries usually start working on that without many questions because they yearn to see the results, however small they may be.
 They are practical and sometimes could see the theory as a waste of time.
 Therefore, take care with your timing starting a meeting because they will become bored quickly.

-You must have in your mind how to use this in your favor to make yourself understood and, if you need, being persuasive.
-For example: You have a task to work with your principles-first team.
-Now that you know, you will spend more time detailing, make everyone understand why your team are working on this and make sure every member are at the same step.
+You must have in your mind how to use this in your favor to make yourself understood and, if you need, be persuasive.
+For example, You have a task to work with your principles-first team.
+Now that you know, you will spend more time detailing, making everyone understand why your team is working on this, and ensuring every member is at the same step.

-Only after a heavy briefing phase, your team will get the hands dirty.
-However, if your team are applications-first oriented, it is better to make just a quickly briefing phase and start working on that to avoid an uninterested team.
+Only after a heavy briefing phase, your team will get its hands dirty.
+However, if your team is applications-first oriented, it is better to make just a quick briefing phase and start working on that to avoid an uninterested team.

-Take a look at this image bellow to figure out how your country is disposed in the scale of reasoning.
+Take a look at this image below to figure out how your country is disposed of on the scale of reasoning.

 Here we go again.
-Let’s try to add one more element in our setup of parameters.
-How to lead feeling — and making your team feels — you are part of the team?
+Let’s try to add one more element to our setup of parameters.
+How does it lead to feeling — and make your team feels — you are part of the team?

-To help with this question, think about how your team prefer to see the leader figure.
+To help with this question, think about how your team prefers to see the leader figure.

 Hierarchy x Egalitarian

 There are two main groups of organizations: Hierarchical and Egalitarians.
-If your team is hierarchical oriented, you need to understand the chart of the company and respect the degrees, and probably you’ll even not be able to send an e-mail to anybody two-steps under or above your position in the company chart.
+If your team is hierarchical-oriented, you need to understand the company’s chart and respect the degrees.
+Probably you’ll not even be able to send an e-mail to anybody two steps under or above your position in the company chart.

-Hence, you need to scale things until reach your target.
-In China, for example, it is very common to have specific seats in a meeting based on company position and experience.
-You’ll have even an order to speak in a meeting respecting the company chart.
+Hence, it would help if you scaled things until you reached your target.
+In China, for example, it is widespread to have specific seats in a meeting based on company position and experience.
+You’ll even have an order to speak in a meeting respecting the company chart.

-But, if you work in an egalitarian-oriented team, it probably doesn’t matter and you’ll not have any problem sending an e-mail to the CEO or to the janitor.
-Roles tends to be viewed with equality.
-For instance, try to identify the CEO in a meeting in Netherlands.
+But, if you work in an egalitarian-oriented team, it probably doesn’t matter, and you’ll not have any problem sending an e-mail to the CEO or the janitor.
+Roles tend to be viewed with equality.
+For instance, try to identify the CEO in a meeting in the Netherlands.
 It is an almost impossible task because they are egalitarians.
 They will dress in the same way, from the internship to the CEO.

-Take a look again at the scale and how countries are disposed.
+Retake a look at the scale and how countries are disposed of.

-To conclude, of course there are different cultures and different people around the world.
-We can’t just generalize, and I’m not here to tell you this analysis is 100% correct.
-But when you have parameters to setup the correct strategy to deal with people, knowing their habits and tendencies and mainly their culture, for sure you’ll perform well with your team and, consequently, you’ll make your team have a good perform as well.
+Of course, there are different cultures and different people worldwide.
+We can’t just generalize, and I’m not telling you this analysis is 100% correct.
+But when you have parameters to set up the right strategy to deal with people, knowing their habits and tendencies and mainly their culture, you’ll undoubtedly perform well with your team and, consequently, make your team have a good performance.

-There are many other parameters you can setup and if you were curious about this topic, I would like to suggest the Erin Meyer’s book called “The Culture Map”.
-Or just research for this theme on the Internet and you’ll be fine too.
+There are many other parameters you can set up, and if you are curious about this topic, I would like to suggest Erin Meyer’s book called “The Culture Map.”
+Or research this theme on the Internet, and you’ll be fine too.

 Meyer, Erin.
 The culture map: breaking through the invisible boundaries of global business / Erin Meyer